 - Paternity: In order to have and protect your fathers' rights, you need to establish paternity.
 This can be done at the time of the child's birth, through adoption, through presumption, or by filing a notice of intent to claim paternity.
 Only then can you protect your rights to possession and access.

-Pre-Marital Agreements: If you have substantial assets and property that you would like to protect before getting married, O’Neil Wysocki P.C. can help you draft a pre-marital agreement.
+- Pre-Marital Agreements: If you have substantial assets and property that you would like to protect before getting married, our Dallas family law attorneys at O’Neil Wysocki P.C. can help you draft a pre-marital agreement.
 Such an agreement outlines what property and assets are your sole property so that it cannot be divided in case of an unexpected divorce.

-Our Dallas family lawyers at O’Neil Wysocki P.C. have collectively served the Dallas community for more than 65 years.
+Our Dallas family lawyers at O’Neil Wysocki P.C. have collectively served the Dallas community for more than 90 years.
 Both Michelle O'Neil and Michael Wysocki are highly respected attorneys and board-certified family law specialists with the Texas Board of Legal Specialization.
 Our entire firm will work together on your case and support you throughout this difficult time in your life.
+We serve clients throughout Texas.
 Contact O’Neil Wysocki P.C. today!